spatstat/spatstat.github.io/FAQ.md

 other data using as.im() (c) returned by predict.ppm*

-    > When `spatstat` is first loaded, the default pixel dimensions are 100 x 100 for all of the above commands except predict.ppm, which has a default of 40 x 40.
-You can reset the default pixel dimensions by the command spatstat.options(npixel=c(nx, ny))
+    > When `spatstat` is first loaded, the default pixel dimensions are 128 x 128 for all of the above commands.
+You can reset the default pixel dimensions by the command
-      where nx, ny are the number of pixels in the x and y directions respectively.
-This does not apply to predict.ppm.
+      spatstat.options(npixel=c(nx, ny)) where nx, ny are the number of pixels in the x and y directions respectively.
 Each of the commands (a)-(c) has an argument that controls the pixel dimensions in that particular case. (a) for density(X) where X is a point pattern density(X, dimyx=c(ny, nx)) (b) for as.im(f,